acschmit/cryptography/README.md

 # cryptography

-An easy to use AES and RSA cryptographic library built on the Bouncy Castle API.
+An easy to use AES and RSA cryptography library written in java, built on the Bouncy Castle API.
 With this library you can quickly and easily incorporate AES-256 and RSA encryption into your project.

 This software is made available under the MIT License: